 - In the left-side navigation pane, choose .
 In the top navigation bar, select a region.

-On the Applications page, click the name of the target application.
+- On the Applications page, click the name of the application that you want to manage.

-On the Application Details page, select the target node and click the JVM Monitoring tab on the right side of the page.
+- In the left-side navigation pane, click Application Details, and click JVM Monitoring tab on the right side.